-Performance The learner will perform set up and break down of oxy fuel equipment, cut 3/8 in.
+The learner will perform set up and break down of oxy fuel equipment, cut 3/8 in.
 (10 mm) or larger steel plate to prescribed size, pierce a hole to dimensions.

-- Conditions The learner will be given:

 - Tools

 - Equipment

 - Materials

 - Instructions

 The learner will score 70% or better on a rating sheet that reflects the following criteria: